cockpit-project/cockpit/HACKING.md

 SELinux type.

-Some cockpit binaries rely on specific paths in /usr/share or libexecdir to be set correctly, by default they are set to `/usr/local`.
+Some cockpit binaries rely on specific paths in /usr/share or libexecdir to be set correctly.
+By default they are set to `/usr/local`.

-On RPM based systems this can be set using an autogen.sh argument, and afterwards you need to rebuild:
+On RPM based systems, this can be set using an autogen.sh argument;
+afterwards you need to rebuild:

     ./autogen.sh rpm